-Last year around 90% of the applicants who were offered places for PPE had studied Maths to at least AS-Level, or equivalent.
+In recent years over 90% of the applicants who were offered places for PPE had studied Maths to at least AS-Level, or equivalent.
 You may like to consider taking Maths to AS-level, or an equivalent qualification, even if you do not pursue it further.
 It is useful at least to have learnt the basics of differentiation before starting your university course in PPE, whether as part of a formal, examined mathematics course or more informally; the same would be true of elementary probability theory and statistics.

-further subjects from a wide range of options permitting considerable specialization.
+Students study all three subjects in the first year.
+The PPE Preliminary Examination is taken at the end of the first year.
+Students can then choose to continue with all three branches or to drop one of them.
+Second year work mainly covers core papers in the branches chosen, followed in the third year by further subjects from a wide range of options permitting considerable specialization.
 PPE is a flexible course; it permits everything from an even blend of the three subjects, to a strong concentration (amounting to around two-thirds of the work for the final examination) on one of them.
 PPE at Brasenose has a reputation for challenging, exciting work, undertaken in a mixture of tutorials and class teaching.

 Anyone reading PPE can expect to be taught by most of the tutors below at some point during their degree.